Fatty Liver Disease Diagnosis & Liver Biopsy

 There’s no single way to treat nonalcoholic fatty liver disease.
 Your best defense against fatty liver is to maintain a healthy weight, and normal cholesterol and blood sugar levels.
 This strategy, along with avoiding excess alcohol and other substances that could be harmful to your liver, can help reduce your risk of liver disease.

-You can trust your Liver Biopsy to the skilled, board-certified surgeon at Alabama Surgical Associates (ASA) in Huntsville, AL. For more information about your liver biopsy, please click here to contact our office or call us at (256)-880-1977.
+You can trust your Liver Biopsy to the skilled, board-certified surgeon at Alabama Surgical Associates (ASA) in Huntsville, AL. For more information about liver biopsy, please click below to contact our office.